Kwangsa19/Ketmanto-Cybersecurity-Portfolio/Google Cybersecurity/Course 3 - Connect and Protect: Networks and Network Security/Module 3 - Secure Against Network Intrusions/Analyze Network Layer Communication.md

 # Cybersecurity Incident Report: Analyze Network Layer Communication

-Please enroll to the Google Cybersecurity [course](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity) on Coursera to view other attachments to solve this task.
+Please enrol to the Google Cybersecurity [course](https://www.coursera.org/learn/networks-and-network-security?specialization=google-cybersecurity) on Coursera to view other attachments to solve this task.
 I only uploaded my answer to it.
 ## Provide a summary of the problem found in the DNS and ICMP traffic log

 DNS server is down as a result of port 53 being unreachable.
 The ICMP request packet indicates that the packet has not been delivered to the port of DNS server successfully. <br>